 Coast is feather light and wonderful for summer knits or garments that are layered.
 The combination of 55% lambswool and 45% cotton is a lovely balance.
 The strand is textured and has small flecks of a paler shade of your chosen colour due to it being blended with the cotton, this gives the fabric you are creating a textured appearance.
 Air just passes through when knit loosely yet it can provide warmth when knit at a smaller gauge.

 The strand is strong with a slight halo and although fine I didn’t experience any breakage.
 I have read about others who have on Ravelry but this hasn’t been my experience.
 My vintage knitting machine easily handles this yarn, which is a good test of the yarn’s strength so I am confident to say it is strong enough for normal knitting.
 Each 50 gram ball contains 350 meters of yarn.
-This is important to note as the label describes the length per 100 grams which can be confusing.
-There are 60 colours in the range giving you a huge variety of options.
+There are 88 colours in the range giving you a huge variety of options.
 With the current ‘Find your Fade’ trend this allows you to subtly graduate from one tone to the next.
 The pinkish coloured yarn featurd in this review’s photos is Coast Plum, while the other colours are other yarns.

 Pin out your item, particularly delicate lace, to make the most of all your hard work.
 I found items grew slightly, so to achieve gauge I went down half a needle size.